Vince Steen: Legislative Assembly

 Steen was elected to the Northwest Territories Legislature in the 1995 Northwest Territories general election.
 He was re-elected to a second term in the 1999 Northwest Territories general election.

 At the beginning of his second term in office, he was appointed to the cabinet by Premier Stephen Kakfwi.
 He was given the portfolios of Minister of Public Works and Services, as well as the Minister of Municipal and Community Affairs.
 Steen focused his time as a member of the territorial cabinet to help develop safer drinking water and sewage treatment in the territory.
 He also pushed for territorial funding to help train municipalities to better govern themselves.

 Steen ran for a third term in the 2003 Northwest Territories general election.
 He was defeated by Calvin Pokiak in an upset victory.
 He lost the riding by 27 votes, a margin of five percent.

 After politics

 After his defeat from the territorial assembly, Steen was diagnosed with bone cancer in May 2006.
 Steen sought out treatment at three different medical facilities in the Northwest Territories: Rosie Ovayuak Health Centre in Tuktoyuktuk, Inuvik Regional Hospital and Stanton Territorial Hospital in Yellowknife.
-He died eight months later from the disease on February 3, 2007.
+He died eight months later from the disease on February 3, 2007 in Inuvik Hospital.